-If you or a loved one was involved in an accident that involved a defective tire, please call me.
+If you or a loved one was involved in a defective tire accident, please call me.
 I will meet with you at your convenience to learn about your case.
-I can then explain the legal options available to you, and how we will work hard to win your case and take on the big automobile companies and tire manufacturers on your behalf
+I can then explain the legal options available to you, and how we will work hard to win your case and take on the big automobile companies and tire manufacturers on your behalf.

 This consultation is free, and there is no fee for us unless we recover damages for you.